pouchdb-community/relational-pouch/README.md

 }
 ```

 The list will be empty if it doesn't find anything.
-The results are sorted by `id`, using [CouchDB view collation](http://couchdb.readthedocs.org/en/latest/couchapp/views/collation.html).
+The results are sorted by `id`.

 ### db.rel.find('type', id)